marlon-wiprud/open-custodial/README.md

 ### `open_custodial/module/eth`

-A server to invoke `eth_hsm` functionality via http requests.
+A module to invoke `eth_hsm` functionality via any transport layer.